not-nic/treadcrumbs-frontend/README.md

 This is the frontend for my final university project.
 It is a analysis and companion web application for Farming Simulator 22.
 It works by uploading a Farming Simulator 22 save game which is read and displayed to the user using SpringBoot.
 (The SpringBoot backend can be found [here](https://github.com/not-nic/treadcrumbs).)

-Once the contents of the save game is read, it will be shown back to the user through this frontend - showing the user how they can improve the efficiency of their farm.
+Once the contents of the save game are read, it will be shown back to the user through this frontend - showing the user how they can improve the efficiency of their virtual farm.
 The main features are:
 - Fields: This shows all the stats about a players field and how their yields can be improved.
 - Notes: This allows either users to type plaintext to remind them of something to do, or a discord-esque slash command system to quickly generate repetitive notes.